 If you find yourself de-optimising your processes in order to accommodate a particular app, find another one.
-The goal is to save time so you can fit everything in.
+The goal is to save time and grow productivity, not over complicate your work life.

-We all have things that make the biggest difference to our bottom lines; for me that means sitting down and writing.
-Pick the two or three things that contribute most to your success and generate the most revenue and then eliminate as many of the “extra” tasks as you can.
+We all have things that make the biggest difference to our bottom lines.
+It could be sitting down to write, getting on the phone to pitch, or finishing the development of a new product.
+Pick two or three things that contribute the most revenue and then eliminate as many of the additional, less important tasks as possible.

-So if you’re a great closer, find ways to get in front of more clients because that’s where you really earn your keep.
-If you’re a great motivator, find ways to interact more with your team because that’s where you really earn your keep.
+So if you’re a great closer, find ways to get in front of more clients.
+If you’re a great motivator, find ways to interact more with your team.

-Remember, just because you can perform a task doesn’t mean you’re the right person to actually perform that task.
+Remember, just because you can perform a task doesn’t mean you’re always the right person to do so.
 Maximise your results by maximising the time you spend doing the things that matter most.

 Start saying no more often than you say yes.
 Be polite, but protect your time.
 Time is the one asset you can never afford to waste.

-Plenty of studies show that multi-tasking is extremely inefficient.
+Plenty of studies show that multitasking is extremely inefficient.
 So is a loss of attention and focus.
-Eliminate distractions and temptations when you’re working on something important by turning off your phone and email and chat window alerts.
+Eliminate distractions and temptations when you’re working on something important by turning off your phone and email as well as chat window alerts.

 Then, on your schedule, take a few minutes to check on what you might have missed.
 In all likelihood nothing important will have happened and in the meantime, you’ll have gotten a lot more done.